taylor-peterson/taylor-peterson.github.io/_knowledge_base/book_reviews.md

 Other recommendations:
-* In communication, don't send small messages back and forth - take the time to think things through and take care of everything possible in one go.
+* In communication, don't send small messages back and forth - take the time to think things through and take care of everything possible in one go (e.g. instead of ask question and wait for response to follow up, say if A, then B, otherwise C)
 * Productive meditation - work on a complex problem when commuting or the like.
 * Deep breaks: http://calnewport.com/blog/2016/09/14/on-deep-breaks/
 * "Fixed schedule productivity" - set standard hours and be strict about them,